 This study examines variables that may affect process compliance and its final yield of outcomes.
-Cross-functional strategic change affects overall processes, current (Chinese) culture, and as a result, satisfies voices of present and potential customers.
-This research analyzes effectiveness and usefulness of the Six Sigma methodology.
+Cross-functional strategic change affects overall processes, current organizational culture, and as a result, satisfies voices of present and potential customers.
+This research analyzes effectiveness and usefulness of the Six Sigma methodology in process of implementation.
 This study considers Chinese culture as the main independent variable in the cross functional change process.
-The dependent variable of outcomes is the result of continuous, statistical process control and performance of Six Sigma projects.
+The dependent variable of outcomes is the result of continuous, statistical process control and performance of planned change by Six Sigma.

 Three variables of the change process are examined.
-First, the variable of policy and objective can be viewed as the forefront matters of the planned change.
-Second, the mediator variable of change activities comprises of projects, and training that enable employees to gain knowledge and experience of Six Sigma.
+First is the forefront variable of planned change: policy and objective.
+Secondly, the mediator variable of change activities comprises of projects, and training that enable employees to gain knowledge and experience of Six Sigma.
 This helps build a cross-functional Six Sigma team, Six Sigma infrastructure of practitioners, method and tools.
-They are solid ground for long term results and success.
+They are foundational for long term results and successes.
 The third mediator variable of change actions refers to business, operation and employee levels of operation which in turn motivate and implement beneficial changes in different departments.
-Managers focus on cooperation, and enforce plans in the workplace which enable greater learning which will result in improved performance.
+Managers focus on cooperation, and enforce plans in the workplace that enable greater learning which will result in improved performance.
 It is an evolutionary and transformational process.
-As for exploration, three hypotheses of Six Sigma objectives, activities and actions are proposed:
+Thus, the exploratory part of this study proposes three hypotheses of Six Sigma objectives, activities and actions: